 When you are pregnant

 A pregnancy test is the best way to confirm if you are pregnant or not.
-A pregnancy test can be purchased from a pharmacy or done by a midwife, nurse or GP (doctor), at home or in a clinic, or at family planning.
+A pregnancy test can be purchased from a pharmacy or done by a midwife, nurse or GP (doctor), at home or in a clinic, or at Sexual Wellbeing Aotearoa (formerly known as Family Planning).

 Finding out you are pregnant can be an emotional experience.
-You may be joyful, excited, overwhelmed, anxious, nervous, or any other feelings you have.
+You may be joyful, excited, overwhelmed, anxious, nervous, or a whole range of other feelings.

 Supplements